The Confederate Monument Debate: International Perspectives on the Future of Monuments with Difficult Pasts

 Conversations at the intersection of History, Culture & Contemporary Global Politics

-This fall 2020, World Monuments Fund is launching Heritage Now—a look at cultural heritage through the lens of current political, social, and environmental issues.
-Through a series of conversations with top thought leaders, activists, artists, journalists, and politicians, Heritage Now will explore why monuments and other cultural heritage sites are such a vital part of our local and global ecosystems; the history and relevance of these sites in our contemporary context; the urgent threats to their preservation; and what we can do—individually and collectively—to protect these irreplaceable treasures.
+A series of conversations at the nexus of history, culture and current global issues with top thought leaders, activists, artists, journalists, and politicians, Heritage Now explores why monuments and other cultural heritage sites are such a vital part of our local and global ecosystems; the history and relevance of these sites in our contemporary context; the urgent threats to their preservation; and what we can do—individually and collectively—to protect these irreplaceable treasures.

 Co-presented by WMF and the National Trust for Historic Preservation, this conversation will take place in the context of the National Trust's PastForward conference.